diegopdomingos/nanodegree/CarND-Behavioral-Cloning-P3/writeup_template.md

 ####4.
 Appropriate training data

 Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+I used a combination of center lane driving, recovering from the left and right sides of the road.
+Yet, some training inside the bridge was intense to reduce deviation inside it - my model tries to keep the car exactly in the center of the bridge lane.

 For details about how I created the training data, see the next section.